cysouw/diathesis/text/c04_reflexive.md

 c.
 Du darfst dir das nicht (an)merken lassen
 :::

 The verb *vorstellen* also has two rather different meanings.
-In this construction with an obligatory dative *sich* it means 'to imagine' [@Next a].
-The other meaning 'to introduce' [@Next b,c] has a possible accusative reflexive (see Section X).
+In this construction with an obligatory dative *sich* it means 'to imagine' [@next a].
+The other meaning 'to introduce' [@next b,c] has a possible accusative reflexive (see Section X).

 :::ex
 a.
 Ich stelle mir den Konsul vor.